Portuguese

 POR 111 Beginning Portuguese through Music II (4 Credits)

 A continuation of POR110.
 Development of conversational communication, listening comprehension, reading skills and cultural knowledge through music.
-Prerequisite: POR 110 or permission of the instructor.
+Prerequisite: POR 110 or equivalent.
 Enrollment limited to 20. {F}

 Fall, Spring, Annually